AET-DevOps25/team-the-merge-doctors/README.md

 docker compose up --build
 ```

+3. In your browser access the app under `localhost:80`

 ### Loading Mock Data

 Then you might want to load mock data, to make the application useable.
 Especially, loading skills and categories is important.